dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-api-overview.md

 The rapid growth of different tools in the modern data stack has helped data professionals address the diverse needs of different teams.
 The downside of this growth is the fragmentation of business logic across teams, tools, and workloads.

-The dbt Semantic Layer allows users to define metrics in code & dynamically generate and query datasets in downstream tools based on their dbt governed assets, such as metrics and models.
-Integrating with the dbt Semantic Layer will help the organizations that use your product make more efficient and trustworthy decisions with their data.
+The dbt Semantic Layer allows users to define metrics in code (with [MetricFlow](/docs/build/about-metricflow)) and dynamically generate and query datasets in downstream tools based on their dbt governed assets, such as metrics and models.
+Integrating with the dbt Semantic Layer will help the organizations that uses your product make more efficient and trustworthy decisions with their data.
+It also helps avoid duplicative coding, optimizes development workflow, ensures data governance, and guarantee consistency for data consumers.

-The dbt Semantic Layer can be used for a variety of tools and applications of data.
+You can use the dbt Semantic Layer for a variety of tools and applications of data.
 Here are some common use cases:

 * Business intelligence (BI), reporting, and analytics
 * Data quality and monitoring